jkozik/SetupCentOS7/README.md

 # SetupCentOS7
 Notes on setting up CentOS 7

-# SetupAlpineVM
-Notes for setting up Alpine in a VirtualBox VM

 I have been using Centos 7 for my VMs.
 Most of the time now, I run containers in my VMs.
 Here's notes on how I setup my docker host based on Centos 7.
 ```
 # yum update